tamert/cv/README.md

 March 02, 1988 | [LinkedIn](https://www.linkedin.com/in/tamer-a-4325341b/)
 farerock@gmail.com | [Twitter](https://twitter.com/t_agaoglu)

-I am a web developer with 10+ years of experience and I love my job.
-I like to care about products I built.
-I am very passionate about current and future of web apps.
-New features and trends are unbelievable.
+Have 10+ year experience in IT industry.
+I am responsible for writing server-side web application logic.
+I usually develop back-end components, connect the application with the other web services, and support the front-end developers by integrating their work with the Python or PHP application.
+Have worked with PHP (Symfony), Python (Django).
+I like learning and discovering new things and areas.
+My hobbies are travelling, reading, ham radio and hiking.

 My interest :heart_eyes: